-Response: The State has various ways to ensure that access levels in the Medicaid program are retained and is currently not aware of any access issues for the affected services.
+Response: The State has various ways to ensure that access levels in the Medicaid program are retained and is currently not aware of any access issues for prescription footwear.
+The State will actively solicit cost information from footwear providers to establish and update maximum fees for footwear such that access is maintained.
+The State successfully implemented maximum fees for durable medical equipment in 1999 which maintained access and decreased administrative burden.